cffdrs/website_en/docs/code.md

 C : stdlib.h, stdbool.h, string.h

 ### Get Started
 The [cffdrs-ng GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng/tree/main) also includes a tutorial script and test data.
+See the
+<a href="../tutorials/#how-to-calculate-hourly-fwi-the-new-fwi2025" target="_self">Tutorials#How to calculate hourly FWI</a>
-See the [Tutorial page](../tutorials/#how-to-calculate-hourly-fwi-the-new-fwi2025) for a step-by-step workflow with hourly data.
+for a step-by-step workflow with hourly data.
 The documentation below goes into details about specific functions and data requirements.

 ## FWI2025 Documentation
 FWI2025 code is written for and tested using input data in the form of a table/array, commonly imported as comma-separated value (.csv) files.
 Outputs are then also of the same form.
 Users can configure the input and output file types to fit their individual data streams.